ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

   the ED of a foreign asset is lower/higher on our chain than it is on the assets native chain?

+  > This is not really a solvable problem AFAIK given that we don't control
+    validations done on other chains when transferring to Picasso.

 * Can an RPC expose a function that only exists in the runtime?
 If not, we may need to move `multi_existential_deposits` (or at least its functionality) into Asset Registry.

+  Moving this functionality into Asset Registry will be necessary for different runtimes to have different asset configurations.

 * Do we already have an in-use storage for AssetRegistry in Picasso?

+  > I think we don't use it at the moment but best assume that we use it, for
+    all purposes.